 Current General Plan, Zoning and Land Uses: The affected area is within the Very Low Density Residential (VLR) Zone as part of the Main Street and Freeway Corridor Specific Plan.
 The surrounding land is designated as noted on Attachment 1.
 The affected area includes vacant land, as well as single-family residences on one and two-and-one-half acre parcels.
 The land to the north includes vacant land and an existing apartment complex.
 A church exists to the south.
-To the east, on the opposite side of Maple Avenue, a neighborhood of single-family residences exist on half-acre, one acre, and two-and-one-half acre lots.
+A neighborhood of single-family residences exist on half-acre, one acre, and two-and-one-half acre lots on the opposite side of Maple Avenue to the east.
 A mobile home park and single-family subdivisions with lot sizes below 7,200 square feet exist to the west (Attachment 2).